TheJacksonLaboratory/diachromatic/docs/mapping.rst

 may point *inwards*, *outwards* or in the *same direction*.
 In contrast to that, sequencing of un-ligated fragments results in inward pointing pairs only, and sequencing of self-ligated fragments results in outward pointing pairs only.
-Due to the fact that the read pair orientations overlap for the different categories, the identification of read pairs arising from un-ligated or self-ligated fragments additionally requires the definition of size thresholds that will be introduced below.
+Because of the fact that valid chimeric fragments can also correspond to read pairs that point inwards and outwards, additional criteria (size thresholds) are required to differentiate un-ligated or self-ligated fragments from valid chimeric fragments.

 Sizes of chimeric fragments